jinghuazhao/Computational-Statistics/INSTALL.md

 cd ../..
 R CMD INSTALL rjags
 ```

-The rjags package can be installed as follows,
+The rjags package can also be installed as follows,
 ```bash
 export PKG_CONFIG_PATH=/scratch/jhz22/lib/pkgconfig